Table control

 title str (required) Column header text.

-alignment str "leading" Text alignment.
+alignment str "leading" Text alignment within the column.
 Options: "leading", "center", "trailing".

 Mutable Properties